 If you're not sure if you need to repair or replace your stairs, have a concrete contractor assess the damage, and chat through your options.
 They can tell you if you're dealing with serious or superficial damage, give you an idea of how long the repairs will last, and estimate the project's price.
 Once you know the pros, cons, and costs for repairs or replacements, you can make the right decision for you.

 Tips for hiring a concrete contractor

 Repairing your concrete steps is a great, cost-effective alternative to building an entirely new set of stairs.
-To make sure it's done right, and that you won't have to repair them again, it's helpful to hire an expert to help.
+To make sure it's done right and so you won't have to repair them again, hire an expert to help.
 Before you do, follow these tips when you search for a concrete step repair specialist near you:

 - Look for a certified mason and licensed builder who is fully bonded and insured.
 These certifications both protect the homeowner and provide evidence of the company's skill and expertise.

 - Pair step repair with other concrete projects.
 You can save money by asking a professional to repair your concrete steps alongside other cement repairs or projects, like asking them to install a new cement walkway.
 It also increases your chances of finding a contractor willing to take the job.

 - Know who to hire.
 Because replacing a few outdoor steps can be a relatively small and simple job, a local handyman may be a more affordable option than a mason, but be sure to check licensing requirements in your state.
 Indoor concrete stairs, which are subject to more building codes than porch steps, should be repaired by a concrete or masonry professional.